r0hankrishnan/r0hankrishnan/README.md

 # Hi, I'm Rohan

 #### I'm a recent graduate with majors in Economics and BIS, a minor in Applied Statistics, and a certificate in Business Analytics.
 I'm a self-learner with a passion for using data and analytics to drive positive change.
-I'm also a big tennis fan!

 [Check out my online portfolio here.](https://www.datascienceportfol.io/rohankrish20)